o1-labs/rfcs/0006-ffmul-revised.md

 \end{align}
 $$

-To make our equations less unwieldy, we define
+To make our equations easier to read, we define

 $$
 \begin{align}